Claudia Jessie

 Claudia Jessie Peyton (born 30 October 1989), known professionally as Claudia Jessie, is a British actress.
-She first gained attention for CBBC Online's series Dixi (2014–16) before receiving wider recognition for her roles in ITV's Vanity Fair (2018) and Netflix’s Bridgerton (2020–present) and Toxic Town (2025).
+She is best known for her role as Eloise Bridgerton in the Netflix period drama Bridgerton (2020–present).
+She previously appeared in the third series of the BBC One police procedural WPC 56 (2015), series 4 of Line of Duty (2017), the Dave sitcom Porters (2017–2019) and the ITV miniseries Vanity Fair (2018).

 Early life

 Claudia Jessie Peyton was born in Moseley, and grew up on a canal boat.
 She spent some of her childhood on a council estate in North London and was homeschooled from the age of 14 before returning to Birmingham when she was 17.
 Her family struggled financially; Jessie described the experiences that came with it, such as bailiffs coming to the door, as traumatic.
 In addition, her parents split and her father was not around.
 Her single mother, Dawn, worked cleaning houses to provide for her and her brother.

-Jessie's mother also worked to afford her ballet lessons at the Challis School of Dance.
+Jessie's mother worked to afford her ballet lessons at the Challis School of Dance.
 She was subsequently discovered by student director Hannah Phillips who cast her in several amateur productions.
 Jessie trained part-time at the Susi Earnshaw Theatre School and spent a year studying with the Birmingham Library Theatre Company.
 She then signed with an agent in 2012.

 Career

 2012–2016: Early work

 Jessie's first professional acting role was in a short film titled Rosie in 2012.
 She followed this with appearances in the soap operas Doctors and Casualty.
-She appeared in an episode of House of Anubis, and reprised her role as Sophie Danae in the television film Touchstone of Ra.
+She appeared in an episode of House of Anubis and reprised her role as Sophie Danae in the television film Touchstone of Ra.
 Between 2014 and 2016, Jessie starred in the BAFTA-winning CBBC Online web series Dixi as Shari.

-In 2015, she was cast as WPC Annie Taylor, the lead character in the third series of the BBC One television programme WPC 56.
+In 2015, Jessie was cast as WPC Annie Taylor, the lead character in the third series of the BBC One television programme WPC 56.
 She was a guest in Josh, playing the protagonist's love interest.
 Jessie acted in the 2014 short film Copy That directed by Kingsley Hoskins which won the Best Comedic Short Film award at TSFA in New York.
 Jessie made her feature film debut as Doris in the 2016 war film Their Finest.